top of page

 In her free time, Ms. Hallford loves spending time with the Lord, reading His word and introducing others to Him, tropical breezes, sunsets, beaches, flower gardens, walking, biking, tennis, cards, and all things furry…especially cats!
 She has five grown children and five grandkids.

 Ms. Yanela was born and raised in Quito, Ecuador.
 She is bilingual in English and Spanish, and lived in New York City before moving to Texas.
-She has worked in administrative duties in a variety of settings, including both church and school.
+She has worked in administrative duties in a variety of settings in both churches and schools.
+Ms. Yanela has received training in early childhood development, including a certification as Child Development Associate from Penn Foster.
 At All Nations, Ms. Yanela assists in the front office, as well as helping out with on-campus duties.

 Ms. Yanela lives with her husband and their daughter, both of whom also are bilingual in Spanish.
 She loves working with children, and All Nations students all recognize her cheerful, hardworking presence that she brings to campus every day!